Frugal Fitness- What (and what NOT) to Eat

 Next week, instead of getting on the scale, measure the total inches again and you’ll see major progress, As I said, My First full week of workouts changed my entire body by 13 inches.

-If you really want to chart your progress and SEE the difference, you can take photo shots each week to show your progress.
+If you really want to chart your progress and SEE the difference, you can take photo shoots each week to show your progress.
+This can be as simple as a selfie in front of a mirror.
+It’s for your eyes only, no need to be picky about it.

 Fat Loss #4 – Weight Training is NECESSARY to Lose Fat Permanently